greenjj/jg-portfolio/README.md

 ---

 ### 3️⃣ **Automated Phone Spoofing Modem for Global Access**
-🔹 **Description:** Device that would allows me to use my Australian phone number from anywhere in the world (for free!)
+🔹 **Description:** Device that allows me to use my Australian phone number from anywhere in the world (for free!)
 🔹 **Info:** [📂 View Project](./phone_spoofer)
 <br>